aardappel/lobster/lobster/docs/source/notepadpp_ide.md

     compile errors, the second for runtime errors, and the third for the stacktrace part of runtime errors.

 Syntax Highlighting
 -------------------

+-   NOTE: this file currently only seems to work with a dark background theme, so be sure to choose in menu Settings -\> Style Configurator under "Select Theme" something like Zenburn first.

--   Language -\> Define your language.., then Import... and choose `notepadpp_udl_lobster.xml` file in docs directory.
+-   Language -\> Define your language.., then Import... and choose the `docs/notepad++/notepadpp_udl_lobster.xml` file.

 -   Save As... "`lobster`"

--   It should now show `.lobster` files with correct highlighting, or you can set it explicitly from the Language menu
+-   It should now show `.lobster` files with correct highlighting, or you can set it explicitly from the Language menu.

--   The colors were chosen to work well with "Zenburn" (Settings -\> Style Configurator), you may need to change them if you use a bright background instead.

 Optionally
 ----------